 Greenwood engineering uses a parametrized model for the shape of the deflection slope developed by Pedersen et al. (2013) to obtain deflections from the deflection slope by optimizing the model parameters to fit the deflection slope data.
-The deflections computed from this model are reported in the data file (with extension .tsd.tsddefl.xls) and are used in this report.
+The deflections computed from this model are reported in the data file (with extension .tsd.tsddefl.xls).
+Nasimifar et al. (2017) evaluated few other integration models that are currently used or proposed in the literature.
+The study concluded that the current Greenwood's model is a robust solution and thus the corresponding deflection data was used in this report.